 For our short-term McKnight Resident Artists, we are usually able to find housing with one or two friends of NCC right in our neighborhood.
 This is, of course, dependent on the artists’ needs/tastes/allergies, etc. For year-long residencies, we are happy to suggest neighborhoods, pass along any rooms we hear about from friends, and weigh in on prices, etc. Fortunately, Minneapolis is large enough that people often have a friend of a friend who can lend a hand.
 Beyond this support, artists are responsible for finding and paying for their own housing.

-Emerging Artist Residencies
+Early Career Artist Residencies

 What is the difference between the Fogelberg and the Anonymous Artist Studio fellowships?

 The positions are very similar, however, Fogelberg Fellowships are intended for artists in Minnesota working in a functional manner, who are interested in pursuing a career in studio pottery, while the AAS award is open to artists anywhere, both sculptors and potters.
 Each award is for a semi-private studio (shared with one other EAR artist) and a materials/firing stipend.
 The studios are furnished with tables, ware racks, stools/chairs, and pottery wheels if desired.